ReadAlongs/Studio-Web/README.md

 wrapper library.
 The watch flag will auto-build the stencil component and angular wrapper if you change web-component source.

-If you want to try out the angular app demo to see an example of how to integrate readalongs into your Angular project, run `nx serve angular-demo`.
-Otherwise run `nx serve Studio-Web` to see the

 If you want to test the web component on its own, you will need to start the test data server with:

     nx serve-test-data web-component

-Then you can start the web component's example code with:
+Then you can start the web component's example code in a different shell with:

     nx serve web-component